domenic/blog.domenic.me/source/_posts/2013-09-05-es6-iterators-generators-and-iterables.markdown

 }
 ```

-But the module system is not specified yet, so standard library modules like `"@iter"` are not specced yet, so we can't
+But the module system is not specified yet, so standard library modules like `"std:iteration"` are not specced yet, so
-do this.
+we can't do this.

 ### A Question